powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 #### sourcestats

 The `sourcestats` command is used to show additional statistics for each server including the number of samples from each server and estimated offset from a source.
-Again, I highly suggest using the `-v` flag to get more details on each column.
+Using the `-v` flag to get more details on each column is helpful initially.

 For additional details on each field view the [sourcestats documentation](https://chrony.tuxfamily.org/doc/3.3/chronyc.html#sourcestats)